Dear All,

 Target not achieve > Details report & document > Explain > Set duration to leave > Set last date

 Avoid 24 hours notice termination.
+Give a reasonable date and time.

 The Consultant